Neurocritical Care and Emergency Neurology

 History of the MGH Neuroscience Intensive Care Unit

 Created in 1969, the Neuroscience Intensive Care Unit was founded by two MGH neurosurgeons, Drs.
-Robert Ojemann and Nicholas Zervas.
-From the initial efforts of these two pioneers, the MGH NeuroICU has grown from four beds to the current state of the art 22-bed unit.
+Robert Ojemann and and Nicholas Zervas, with the close collaboration of an eminent neurologist, J. Phillip Kistler.
+From the initial efforts of these two pioneers, the MGH NeuroICU has grown from four beds to the current state of the art 22 bed unit.

 There have been many milestones along the way.
-In 1978, a neurologist, Dr. Allan Ropper and an anesthesiologist, Dr. Sean Kennedy became the first Co-Directors of the MGH NeuroICU, and ushered in a newfound critical care collaboration.
+In 1978, a neurologist, Dr. Allan Ropper and an anesthesiologist, Dr. Sean Kennedy became the first Co-Directors of the MGH NeuroICU, and ushered in a became the first Co-Directors of the MGH NeuroICU, and ushered in what was then a first-of-its-kind critical care collaboration.
 During this time period, the NeuroICU developed the first neuroscience nursing training rotations, quickly developing what has become one of the world’s most talented NeuroICU nursing staffs.

 The training of neurointensivists and vascular neurologists has always been a core feature of the MGH NeuroICU.
-From its origins the fellowship training programs have trained future leaders in the field.
-From 2002 – 2011, under the leadership of Dr. Jonathan Rosand, the fellowship training program expanded dramatically, and has evolved into our current Neurocritical Care and Vascular Neurology fellowship programs, which together represent the largest training program of its kind in the world.
+From its origins the fellowship training programs have trained more leaders in the field.
+From 2002 to 2011, under the leadership of Dr. Jonathan Rosand, the fellowship training program expanded dramatically, evolving into our current Neurocritical Care and Vascular Neurology fellowship programs, which together represent the largest training program of its kind in the world.